 Crucially, the expansion of the Swedish railroad network also provides a unique setting to identify the causal impacts of transport infrastructure on innovation outcomes.
-It was constructed in a country with an "acutely embarassing" lack of a developed highway system (Heckscher, 1954, p.
-240), and it was designed by a single state planner with the explicit goal of connecting the capital Stockholm with major cities along the shortest possible routes.
+It was constructed in a country with an "acutely embarassing" lack of a developed highway system (Heckscher, 1954, p.240), and it was designed by a single state planner with the explicit goal of connecting the capital Stockholm with major cities along the shortest possible routes.
 These features allow us to circumvent the empirical challenge that investments in infrastructure may be allocated to places with a higher innovative potential.
 More concretely, we construct a set of instrumental variables that relies on two sources of variation.
 First, we identify bilateral least-cost paths between Stockholm and targeted destinations using data on land cover and slope gradients combined with Dijkstra's (1959) optimal route algorithm.
 Second, we use the timing of the construction of the network starting with the completion of the first lines in the 1860s.
 Ultimately, we exploit the interaction of this cross-sectional and time-series variation in a two-stage-least squares (2SLS) regression framework, where we interact the distance to the least-cost paths with decadal binary indicators to instrument for network access.

-Our main difference-in-differences estimates compare relative changes in local innovative activity after the arrival of a network connection across 2,400 municipalities, while controlling for time-invariant municipality characteristics, regional shocks, and potential differential changes due to the local geographic features (determining the cost of railroad construction) and prerail economic conditions in each municipality.
-The estimation strategy rests on the simple idea that, conditional on our rich set of controls, the least-cost paths traversed many areas that were not explicitly targeted by state planners due to political pressure or local economic demands.
+Our main difference-in-differences estimates compare relative changes in local innovative activity after the arrival of a network connection across 2,400 municipalities, while controlling for time-invariant municipality characteristics, regional shocks, as well as potential differential changes due to the local geographic features (determining the cost of railroad construction) and pre-rail economic conditions in each municipality.
+The estimation strategy rests on the simple idea that, conditional on our rich set of controls, the least-cost paths traversed many areas that were not explicitly targeted by state-planners due to political pressure or local economic demands.
 To support this claim, we demonstrate that the instrument passes a balance test of predetermined covariates and that all our outcomes display parallel trends before network connection.

-To establish the causal impact of a network connection on the rate of local innovation, we use new data on the universe of patents granted by the Swedish Patent and Registration Office (PRV) between 1830 and 1910.
-After a network
+To establish the causal impact of a network connection on the rate of local innovation, we use new data on the universe of patents granted by the Swedish Patent and Registration Office (PRV) between 1830-1910.
+After a network connection is established in a municipality, we find large significant increases in patenting activity along both extensive and intensive margins.
+The increase in patenting output is mainly driven by an increased entry and productivity of independent inventors, which accounted for the vast majority of patents in the period studied, suggesting that the evolving network enabled a growing number of individuals to specialize in innovative activity.